Beware The Self-Centered

 My thoughts in fading ink now drown.

-My fleeting words are barely there,
+My fleeting words are barely there—

-Unnoticed, lines that crave the light.
+Unnoticed lines that crave the light.

-So please, my friend, see my despair,
+So please, my friend, see my despair

-And grant me words that I may write.
+And grant me verses I can write.

 This darkness hides the world outside;

-It veils my eyes so I can't see.
+It veils my eyes, so I can't see.

 Rich colors daylight had supplied,

-But now my words will not pour free.
+But now my words cannot pour free.

 Beside the window, dressed in black,

-I sit, and frown, for night has won.
+I sit and frown, for night has won.

-My coffee cools, my pen holds back,
+My coffee cools, my pen holds back;

 My muse has left me, like the sun.